Limited special offer for Chinese students!

 Your Training Pathway, Month by Month

 The Full Professional Pilot Program A is structured in clear stages.
-Here is what Chinese students can expect from the first ground school class in Miami to a Commercial Pilot License, plus the optional CFI year for F-1 OPT hour building.
+Here is what Chinese students can expect from first ground school to CFI/CFII/MEI — the complete 15-month program.

 Where an FAA Certificate Can Take You